overblog/GraphQLBundle/Resources/doc/definitions/resolver.md

     ```

     **Note:**
-    * When using FQCN in yaml definition, backslash must be correctly quotes,
+    * When using service id as FQCN in yaml definition, backslash must be correctly quotes,
       here an example `'@=resolver("App\\GraphQL\\Resolver\\Greetings", [args['name']])'`.
     * You can also see the more straight forward way using [resolver map](resolver-map.md)